 The Government of Canada officially recognized September as FASD Awareness Month in 2020.
 At CanFASD, we celebrate both FASD Day and FASD Month and encourage communities to continue to work towards increased awareness of FASD throughout the whole month of September and beyond.

-The theme for this year’s FASD awareness month is Uniting our Strengths: Finding Solutions Together.
+The theme for this year’s FASD awareness month is Everyone Plays a Part.

-We invite you to celebrate and share your innovations this FASD Month using the hashtag #FASDMonth2023!
-Share how you are working with other community members, partners, and organizations to improve policy, practice, and awareness of FASD.
-Let’s change the conversation and show how united we can make a difference!
+We invite you to celebrate and share your innovations this FASD Month using the hashtag #FASDMonth2024!
+Share how you and your community are working together!

 Stock image: posed by model